Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Methods

 A 54 year old male subject with a pancreatic neuroendocrine tumour underwent a 50-min dynamic total-body PET scan on a Siemens Biograph Vision Quadra (Siemens Healthineers, Knoxville, USA) commencing with intravenous administration of 150 MBq of [\textsuperscript{18}F]FDG.
 This scan was part of a larger study approved by the Northern Sydney Local Health District Human Research Ethics Committee.
 Prior written informed consent to participate in this study was obtained from the subject.

 List-mode data were histogrammed into 35 dynamic frames, each with matrix size $220\times220\times645$.
 Normalization, random, attenuation, decay and scatter corrections were applied and the data were reconstructed using ordinary Poisson ordered subsets expectation maximization algorithm (OP-OSEM, 8 iterations, 5 subsets), with time-of-flight weighting and a maximum ring difference of 322.
-Spatiotemporal HYPR-LR filtering \cite{christian2010dynamic} was applied to the dynamic series, reducing noise by pooling information across space and time while preserving high-frequency spatial detail and temporal dynamics for subsequent kinetic analysis.
+Spatiotemporal HYPR-LR filtering \cite{christian2010dynamic} was applied to the dynamic series.
 The AIF was extracted from the ascending aorta.
 First, a three-dimensional mask of the aorta was produced on the native CT images using MOOSE segmentation \cite{sundar2022fully}, and the mask was then morphologically eroded (two-voxel radius) to minimize partial volume contamination.
 The whole-blood AIF was taken as the mean activity concentration within this eroded region for each frame.
+Previous validation studies have demonstrated that ascending aorta IDIFs obtained with erosion strategies provide robust kinetic estimates effectively equivalent to arterial sampling \cite{de2006comparison}.
 Using the AIF and reconstructed voxel-based TACs as input, posteriors of the micro-parameters, $K_1, k_2, k_3$ and $k_4$ were estimated using CM.
 Then, the net influx rate, $K_i$, was computed for every voxel as $K_i=K_1k_3/(k_2+k_3)$ to generate parametric images of $K_i$ which were compared with voxel-based Patlak $K_i$ images.